Parad0x84/CPP_Delegate/README.md

 Or you can just use something else...

-## Known Issues
-- It's inconvenient to Unbind stuff
-- It makes assumption of "Every object will only bind once for multi delegates (including nullptr for lambdas)"

 ## TODO:
 - Add ability to pass in payload data when binding
-- Maybe remove "virtual void* GetObjectPtr() = 0;" functions and do casting instead??
-- Maybe rewrite some of MultiDelegate/MultiDelegateRetVal logic??

 ## Test code output (if you don't wanna run it)